Julivillar/PenguinGame/README.md

 - Si el mazo se agota, se barajan las cartas de la pila de descartes y se forma un nuevo mazo para continuar el juego.

 ---
 # 🎴 Game Rules: The Penguin (English)

-## How are the cards drawn and for how many players?

-- Each player draws a card, which will work as their defense (or shield).
+## Setup

+- The game uses a standard 52-card French deck (poker deck), but it can also be played with a Spanish deck.
 - 2 to 4 players can participate.
+- Each player draws a card, which becomes their **defense card** (or shield).
-- A random number between 18 and 26 is generated for each player to represent their initial health points.
+- Each player starts with a random number of health points between 18 and 26.

-## What is the main objective?

-- The last player standing wins the game.
+- If using a physical deck, players draw two cards and sum their values.
+If the total is less than 18, the lower card is discarded and a new one is drawn until the minimum is reached.
+- A game lasts around 5 minutes, depending on luck and strategy.

-## Rules
+## How to Play

+- This is a turn-based, free-for-all game.
+- The goal is to be the **last player with health points remaining**.

+### Starting the Game

-- The player with the lowest starting health points begins the match.
+- The player with the fewest health points goes first.
   - In case of a tie:
     - The player with the lower defense starts.
     - If still tied, the oldest player starts.

+### Player Turn

-On their turn, each player draws a card from the deck without looking at it and must choose one of the following actions:
+Each turn, a player draws a card face-down and must choose one of the following actions:

-1. Switch their own shield or another player's shield.
+1. Switch their own shield or another player’s shield.
 2. Attack another player.
 3. Keep the card for the next turn.

-### Resolution of actions
+### Action Resolution

-#### Switch defense
+#### 1. Switch Shield

 - The drawn card is revealed.
-- The former shield is discarded into the discard pile.
+- The previous shield is discarded to the discard pile.
-- The new card replaces the shield.
+- The new card replaces the previous shield.

-#### Attack
+#### 2. Attack

 - The drawn card is revealed.
-- If the attack card value is lower than the opponent's shield value, the attack fails and the turn ends.
+- If the attack card’s value is less than the opponent’s shield, the attack fails and the turn ends.
-- If the attack card value is equal to or higher than the shield:
+- If the attack card’s value is equal to or greater than the shield:
-  - **Damage taken** = Attack value - Defense value.
+  - **Damage dealt** = Attack value - Defense value.
-  - The attacked player loses that amount of health points.
+  - The target player loses that amount of health.
-  - The attacked player draws a new card to use as their new shield.
+  - The attacked player draws a new card to become their new defense.

-#### Keep the card
+#### 3. Keep the Card

-- The drawn card is placed face-down without revealing it.
+- The drawn card is placed face-down, unrevealed.
-- On their next turn, the player must draw a second card and **perform a mandatory attack**.
+- On the following turn, the player must draw a second card and **perform a mandatory attack**.
-- Both cards are revealed, and their values are summed to determine the total attack value.
+- Both cards are revealed and their values are added to calculate the attack value.
 - The attack is resolved as a normal attack.

-### Additional considerations
+### Additional Considerations

-- If the deck runs out of cards, shuffle the discard pile to form a new deck and continue playing.
+- If the deck runs out, shuffle the discard pile to form a new deck and continue the game.